I'm Doin' Fine Now: The Pasadenas version

 In 1992, British group the Pasadenas released a cover of the song, retitled "I'm Doing Fine Now", that peaked at number four in the United Kingdom for four weeks, selling over 200,000 copies in the process.
-The cover also reached the top 10 in Belgium, Greece, and Ireland.
+The single was released in January 1992 by Columbia Records from their third album, Yours Sincerely (1992).
+It was produced by Ian Levine and Billy Griffin, and also reached the top 10 in Belgium, Greece, and Ireland.